God’s Conditional Promise to David’s House

 God declared to David, “But My mercy shall not depart from him, as I took it from Saul, whom I removed from before you.
 And your house and your kingdom shall be established forever before you.
 Your throne shall be established forever” (2 Samuel 7:15,16).
 The Lord promised David that His house will be established forever but God’s promise was conditional.

 The blessings to David’s house were dependent on the descendant’s faithfulness to the Lord.
 The Lord promised David’s son the following: “Now if you walk before Me as your father David walked, in integrity of heart and in uprightness, to do according to all that I have commanded you, and if you keep My statutes and My judgments, then I will establish the throne of your kingdom over Israel forever, as I promised David your father, saying, ‘You shall not fail to have a man on the throne of Israel’” (1 kings 9:4-5).

 And the Lord added, “But if you or your sons at all turn from following Me, and do not keep My commandments and My statutes which I have set before you, but go and serve other gods and worship them, then I will cut off Israel from the land which I have given them; and this house which I have consecrated for My name I will cast out of My sight.
 Israel will be a proverb and a byword among all peoples” (1 kings 9:6,7).

-Man has the freedom to choose God and be blessed or reject God and miss out on His blessings.
+God gave man the freedom of choice, that is to accept the Lord and be blessed or to reject Him and miss out on His blessings (Joshua 24:15).
 God’s hands are tied by man’s choices; He has no alternative but to reward every man in harmony with his choices.
-But He promises that if we choose goodness we will be blessed “seek first the kingdom of God and His righteousness, and all these things shall be added to you” (Matt.
-6:33).

 In His service,